 Gives teenagers a voice

 Sometimes teenagers feel like grownups aren’t listening to them while others are shy and don’t know how to speak out and express themselves.
 However, social media provides a different avenue for teenagers to express themselves in a different way.
-They can choose to write posts, make videos or post images and using insta likes free they can boost their views on Instagram which can help kick start a conversation with their friends and other social media users.
+They can choose to write posts, make videos or post images and use insta likes free they can boost their views on Instagram which can help kick-start a conversation with their friends and other social media users.
 Although people can see what they’re doing, social media gives them the confidence and the voice to even speak offline.

 Provides parents with an opportunity for open communication

 Your teen’s adolescent years is a time when they’re trying to find their identity and place in society.
 Social media helps them develop a voice of advocacy and the reactions they see on online posts helps to give them a sense of belonging.
 If exposed to the right information, social media can be a very positive influence especially if your teen doesn’t have many friends.
-As a parent, you can follow your teen’s social media account which will help you understand them better and to open up communication by exposing you to their world.
+As a parent, you can follow your teen’s social media accounts which will help you understand them better and to open up communication by exposing you to their world.
 You can also help your teen develop a healthy relationship with technology so that they can set boundaries and expectations with how they use social media.

 Social media provides users access to connect with other people, create, and share content.
 It encourages your teen to think outside the box and exercise their creativity when it comes to engaging with their friends and other users.
 Teens are able to learn how to solve problems and find innovative ways of dealing with different aspects of life.
 Even when you find your teen drawing silly pictures, this could be a stepping stone to helping them learn valuable design skills.
 They could also be spending most of their time writing blog posts, sharing videos, or taking photos, which are all good opportunities to develop and express their creativity.